 Did anyone else get really excited when their kids became old enough to read chapter books?!

 It’s not that I don’t enjoy reading picture books and short stories with them.
 But there are only so many times you can sound out the names of fruits and vegetables, or recount the adventures of the PAW Patrol, without longing for something a little more intellectually stimulating.

 So now that we have two preschoolers at home, I’ve been having a great time diving back into some of the books I read as a child!

 We’ve been reading a few of Roald Dahl’s novels lately and my five-year-old has been completely entranced.
 Every night, she asks, “Please Mommy, just one more chapter?” and I absolutely love it.

 And because we can’t possibly read an entire novel every night, we’ve started using bookmarks to mark the page.
 So my kids were thrilled when I decided to create a set of bookmarks that they could colour in themselves!

-Foster your child’s love of reading with these gorgeous hand-drawn colouring bookmarks that are appropriate for every season.
-This large bundle of 24 bookmarks includes:
+Foster your child’s love of reading with these gorgeous hand-drawn colouring bookmarks.
+This large bundle includes:

 - Spring-themed bookmarks (set of 6)